DanKolev/aws_wordpress_manual_build/part_1_vpc_and_subnets.md

 # Additional Steps

-1. Create 'PlanetsVPC'
+1. Create 'SPCVPC'

-   Create Internet gateway `PlanetsIGW`, and attach to `PlanetsVPC`.
+   Create Internet gateway `SPCIGW`, and attach to `SPCVPC`.

    Once the VPC has been created, click on ‘Actions’, then: